ReiNoIkari/Morphological-Image-Processing/Bibliography/Step #2 JS Implementation/Implementation.md

 The benchmark associated to the watershed operation is the following one.
 ![Fig.X](Results/watershed_benchmark.png)

-**Figure 14: Benchmark graph representing the time processing in ms of an image of different size for the closing process**
+**Figure 13: Benchmark graph representing the time processing in ms of an image of different size for the wathershed process**

 We can see that the pattern present in the erode/dilate part is also noticable here.
 For smal image of 50\*50 pixels until 350\*350 pixels the performances are quite similar to those obtained with ImageJ.
 From 350\*350 image pixels to the biggest one there is a ratio difference betwen our implementation and the ImageJ implementation between 13 and 17(even tough it would seems from the graph that for a 1250\*1250 image pixels the ration is higher in reality it's not)

 ## Discussion

 [//]: # (Discussion: Comparison of your implementation with those of ImageJ.
 Is it faster, better, less memory consuming, ...?)